 - CMS and the state will evaluate the number of transfers among long-term stay NF residents who were transferred from the NF and admitted to an acute care hospital for any medical diagnosis and who were subsequently discharged back to any NF during the reporting period per 100 long-term stay NF residents. - CMS and the state will evaluate the number of transfers among long-term stay NF residents with diabetes who were transferred from the NF and admitted to an acute care hospital for diabetes and who were subsequently discharged back to any NF during the reporting period per 100 long-term stay NF residents with diabetes. - CMS and the state will evaluate the number of transfers among long-term stay NF residents with COPD who were transferred from the NF and admitted to an acute care hospital for COPD and who were subsequently discharged back to any NF during the reporting period per 100 long-term stay NF residents with COPD. - E. Notes additional clarifications to a reporting section.
-This section incorporates previously answered frequently asked questions. - MMPs should include all members regardless of whether the member was enrolled through passive enrollment or opt-in enrollment.
-Medicaid-only members should not be included. - The member must be continuously enrolled in the MMP for the entire reporting period, with no more than one gap in enrollment. - Continuous enrollment is defined as no more than one gap in enrollment of up to 30 days during each year of continuous enrollment (i.e., the reporting period).
-To determine continuous enrollment for a member for whom enrollment is verified monthly, the member may not have more than a 1-month gap in coverage (i.e., a member whose coverage lapses for 2 months [60 days] is not considered continuously enrolled). - A short-term stay resident is defined as having resided in the nursing facility for less than or equal to 100 cumulative days.
+This section incorporates previously answered frequently asked questions.

+MMPs should include all members regardless of whether the member was enrolled through passive enrollment or opt-in enrollment.
+Medicaid-only members should not be included.